Through-cutting, vector etching, and raster engraving on stainless steel.

-We can laser cut plastics, woods, rubbers, foams, papers, and thin steel.
+We can laser cut plastics, woods, metals, rubbers, foams, and papers.
 We can handle some materials up to 1" thick, but the maximum thickness varies depending on the material.
-We stock some materials including acrylic, birch plywood, MDF, mild and stainless steel, ABS, Delrin, and more.
+We stock some materials including acrylic, birch plywood, MDF, mild and stainless steel, aluminum, ABS, Delrin, and more.
 For a complete list of the materials we stock, and available thicknesses and colors, see our quote request form.
 You are also welcome to supply your own material for us to cut.

 Materials we can laser cut